drefa06/bash_debug_test/README.md

 ```

 Naturally, in this case the number of solution to test is more important.
-That's why I strongly recommand you to create a test script very soon and enhance and execute it each time you change something in the script.
+That's why I strongly recommand you to create a test script very soon, enhance and execute it each time you change something in the script.

-see script_parse_args.sh and script_parse_args_test.sh
-the test file contains 20 tests.
+see `script_parse_args.sh` and `script_parse_args_test.sh` (test file with more than 20 tests)

 ### Test and debug with functions

-Come back to script_evo_1.sh
+We will modify script_basic.sh in script_evo_1.sh with:
-we need an argument parsing => create parse_args and usage function
+- argument parsing => create parse_args and usage function
-we need some functions that do operation => gen_err_1, gen_err_2, gen_err_3, gen_err_4
+- some functions that do operation => gen_err_1, gen_err_2, gen_err_3, gen_err_4
-we need a function that print formatted duration from an input value in ns
+- a function that print formatted duration from an input value in ns